 in my facility?
 As a barcode solutions provider, we understand a number of existing factors within your specific facility will impact which strategy is best for you—that’s why we offer both options.
 Here, we’re going to break down which circumstances lead to print on demand being a good fit, vs. which situations are well suited to pre-printed barcodes so you can be sure you’re making the best decision for your facility.

 When does it make sense to print on demand?

-When your process requires flexibility to make changes on-the-fly
+When your process requires the flexibility to make changes on-the-fly

 When your volumes are manageable in-house.

-If you use hundreds of thousands of sequentially numbered barcodes every day, you may be better suited to entrust the printing task to your solutions supplier.
-If you need hundreds of labels, or if any of the above points apply, its likely you can manage the capacity in-house.
+If you use hundreds of thousands of sequentially numbered barcodes every day, things can feel a bit out of control.
+However, if the number of labels you’re applying is in the hundreds (or less), or if any of the above points apply to you, it’s likely you can manage an in-house strategy.

 When does it make sense to order pre-printed labels?

-Regardless of your workflows, it’s always important to discuss your labeling needs and goals with your trusted solutions supplier to ensure full optimization of your barcode or labeling strategy.
-To disucss your needs, contact Computype today and one of our dedicated Label Pros will be happy to help!
+Regardless of your workflows, it’s always important to discuss your labeling needs and goals with your trusted solutions partner to ensure full optimization of your barcode labeling strategy.
+All the same—we hope we’ve given you the tools to make the best decision for your application.